protocol/nft-website/docs/tutorial/minting-app.md

 ### Upgradability

 Most successful web applications evolve over time, but smart contracts are immutable by default and difficult to change. **Before you deploy to mainnet, consider making your contracts upgradeable** using something akin to the [OpenZeppelin Upgrades plugin](https://docs.openzeppelin.com/upgrades-plugins/1.x/).
 This adds a layer of indirection that allows you to push updates to a deployed contract without requiring all users to connect to a new contract address.
-Although this adds some complexity and costs a bit more gas, _not_ having the ability to upgrade may prove much more expensive in the long run!
+Although this adds some complexity and costs a bit more gas, _not_ having the ability to upgrade may prove much more expensive over time!

 ## User authentication